 What is the Fastest Way to Get Downtown?

 A taxi, Lyft or Uber will be your fastest option.
 Even in heavy traffic, they are faster than the other options because you can do curbside pick-up (sort of, see below regarding Uber) and then go door to door.
 In light traffic it will take 25 minutes and in heavy traffic, it it will take up to 40 minutes.

-A cab to SF will cost approximately $55 during normal traffic.
+Since SFO is the closest airport to San Francisco, taxi fare will also be cheaper from there.
+A cab to SF will cost approximately $65 during normal traffic.

 Yes, but only at very specific locations (see below).